 Washington, D.C is full of history and intrigue.
-Our nation’s capital is an amazing place to visit; you can see incredible examples of architecture, view famous landmarks and experience ghosts and spirits.
-That’s right, ghosts.
+Our nation’s capital is an amazing place to visit; you can see incredible examples of architecture, view famous landmarks, and experience ghosts and spirits.
 Washington, D.C. is well known for being home to many historical and otherworldly figures.

 Who was Dolley Madison and how did she come into possession of the house?

-After her return to the Cutts–Madison House, the house was set on fire one night when arsonists put lit matches into the shutters in the rear of the house, and Dolley Madison had to be awakened and saved from death by a servant.
-The fire was quickly put out, and thankfully the damage to the building was not extensive.
+After her return to the Cutts–Madison House, an incident of arson took place, the house was set on fire one night when unknown persons placed lit matches between the closed shutters at the rear of the house.
+The flames started to spread and Dolley Madison was awakened by a servant and saved from death.
+The fire put out in short order, and thankfully the damage to the building was not extensive.

-Dolley Madison lived in the house on Lafayette Square until her death on July 12, 1849.
-Her only surviving child, John Payne Todd from her first marriage to lawyer John Todd, inherited the property, On April 3, 1851, Todd sold the house and property to Charles Wilkes.
+The house on Lafayette Square was the home of Dolley Madison until her death on July 12, 1849.
+John Payne Todd, her only surviving child from her first marriage, to lawyer John Todd, inherited the property on April 3, 1851.
+Todd later sold the house and the property to a Mr. Charles Wilkes.